2ternal/2ternal/README.md

 ### Hi there 👋
-- I'm CNU CSE student.
+- CNU CSE student
-- Can use java, python a little.
+- Can use
+  - Python
+    - Django
+    - Streamlit
+  - JS
+    - React
+  - ETC...
+    - Java
+    - Solidity

 <!--
 **2ternal/2ternal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.